 Flip steaks and repeat on the opposite side for 15 seconds.
 Continue flipping steaks in 15-second intervals until both sides are well browned.

-Remove from heat and rest for 5 minutes.
 When serving it is best to slice skirt steak thinly perpendicular to the grain of the meat.
 This keeps each bite tender since the long muscle fibers can be difficult to eat.

 Skirt steak makes is an ideal cut to finish over a hot grill.